|Accounting||x|| || |

 Most scholarship and grant programs require that students be enrolled full time and maintain a minimum Grade Point Average (GPA).
 Most scholarships are renewable, but some are not.
 In order for students to continue receiving renewable scholarships, they must continue to meet the scholarship criteria.
 Students must also meet the minimum standards specified in the Satisfactory Academic Progress Policy for Financial Aid.
 Other scholarships may be based on athletic ability or talent.
 Mercyhurst also makes available scholarships and grants based on financial need.
 Students are required to file a FAFSA annually to continue to receive Mercyhurst need-based scholarships and grants.

+Test optional.
 Competitive.
 High school transcript, ACT or SAT scores, untimed 250-word personal statement, and academic recommendation form are required.
 Students applying to dance or music must also audition.
 Interviews and campus visits are strongly recommended.
 TOEFL and/or SAT are required of international students.

 Rolling Admission.
 Recommended application deadline is March 1st.
 Offers of Admission are sent on a weekly basis beginning in early November.
 Accepted Student reply date is May 1st.
 Enrollment deposit is $400.